 • State-administered Peer Specialist training contracted through outside organizations

-After successful completion of the training, candidates must meet certification requirements set by the state where they will practice.
+After completing the training, candidates must meet certification requirements set by the state where they will practice.
 Certification is usually not instantly transferable between states.
 If you move to another state, you will need to comply with that state’s certification requirements.
 This can mean you will need to take the training recognized by that state’s certification board.
 Please check with your own state’s certification board to understand the requirements.
+Please check applicable requirements with your state certification body, office of consumer affairs, or service delivery system before making the decision to participate in the DBSA Peer Specialist Course.

 How can I become a Peer Specialist?

 DBSA offers a 4-week Peer Specialist Course that gives students the opportunity to reflect on their own mental health journey and develop specific skills that will help them work effectively with peers.
-Our course blends independent study with real-time distance learning, and also includes its core 5-day third week Building the Skills workshop where students will engage in live role play and dynamic discussions.
-Course work includes assigned outside reading, homework assignments, live group discussions, quizzes, and evaluations.
-Students must be available to attend all real-time group activities, including all 5 days either online or in person of the third week Building the Skills sessions.
+Our course blends independent study with real-time distance learning and also includes its core 5-day third-week Building the Skills workshop where students will engage in live role-play and dynamic discussions.
+Coursework includes assigned outside reading, homework assignments, live group discussions, quizzes, and evaluations.
+Students must be available to attend all real-time group activities, including all 5 days either online or in person, during the third week of Building the Skills sessions.

 Facilitated by DBSA instructors, this comprehensive and highly interactive course delivers a solid foundation in recovery principles, peer support intervention skills, and ethical practices.
 Training incorporates small group coaching sessions and can be used to meet many state certification requirements.
 Please check with your state’s credentialing board to make sure our course will apply to your state’s credentialing requirements.